joshgc19/landscape-detector/README.md

 $$\vec{F} = (SP, G, S)$$

 ### Pattern recognition and model calculation algorithm

 ### Implementation
+The project was implemented using python v3.12.2 and the two main libraries used were OpenCV for image processing and Numpy for matrix operations.

 ## Resulting model
 As a result of the training stage, two vectors are generated, specifically the average vector ( $E(\vec{F})$ ) which reflect central tendencies of the datas set and the variance vector ($\sigma_{\Vec{F}}$) which represents the variability across the data set.
 Both resulting vector are shown down below: